0xProject/0x-launch-kit-backend/README.md

 -   delete the `ts` directory
 -   delete all scripts from `package.json` that end with `:ts`

+Note: If you also wish to build and use the Docker image, please update the command in the Dockerfile to `CMD [ "forever", "js/index.js" ]`

 **If you want to work in Typescript:**

 -   delete the `js` directory